AdvMark: Decoupling Defense Strategies for Robust Image Watermarking¶

 Limitations & Future Work¶

-- Stage 2 direct image optimization requires additional inference time (tens of optimization steps per image), which may limit applicability in real-time scenarios.
+- Stage 2 optimization requires additional inference time (dozens of optimization steps per image), which may limit real-time applications.

 Related Work & Insights¶